torvalds/linux/Documentation/teaching/labs/networking.rst

     :file:`linux/in.h`, of which the most used are ``IPPROTO_TCP`` for TCP and ``IPPROTO_UDP`` for UDP.

-To create a TCP socket in kernel-space, you must call:
+To create a TCP socket in kernel space, you must call:

 .. code-block:: c